zongdaoming/Tide/README.md

 # Tide
-A Evolution Algorithm Framework in Python
+An Evolution Algorithm Framework in Python